 The items for discussion are contained in a publication called a Billet d'État.
 Information about the Members of the States of Deliberation and the Rules of Procedure for States' Meetings can be found within the Blue Book.

-- The relevant papers for the next States' Meeting can be accessed on States Meeting on 29 September 2021.
+- The relevant papers for the next States' Meeting can be accessed here.
 This page contains the agenda for the meeting, the combined PDF of the Billet d'État and links to each individual item lodged.

 - The decisions of the States each day ('Resolutions') are published in the 'Downloads' section of this page and the Official Report ('Hansard') will also be uploaded once completed.

 Items lodged for future States Meetings